- President Obama set to convene rare meeting of large group of college leaders

 WASHINGTON -- President Obama and his administration have spent much of the past year pressing colleges to control their prices and contemplating new ways to hold them accountable, much to the consternation of campus leaders.
 On Thursday, though, he mostly praised them, and they returned the favor.

-The events unfolded at a daylong White House summit that assembled more than 100 college president and dozens of other nonprofit, corporate and foundation leaders to discuss how to better recruit and graduate more students from low-income families.
+The events unfolded at a daylong White House summit that assembled more than 100 college presidents and dozens of other nonprofit, corporate and foundation leaders to discuss how to better recruit and graduate more students from low-income families.

 While the president urged higher education to do more to expand access to such students, he (and key members of his administration) complimented college leaders on the commitments they had made in that direction -- commitments the administration had won with its invitations to the summit.